Unboxed-Software/solana-course/content/program-security.md

 }
 ```

-Or the character may have an allowance of attribute points they can allocate and you want to make sure they don't exceed that allowance.
+Or, the character may have an allowance of attribute points they can allocate and you want to make sure they don't exceed that allowance.

 ```rust
 if attribute_allowance > new_agility {